forrazh/forrazh/README.md

 My profile picture is from `「蜘蛛ですがなにか？」` (aka: "I'm a spider, so what ?").

 ### I am currently working on :
+- The [Odin Project](https://www.theodinproject.com/) - RoR path; Replacing JS part with Kotlin/JS
+- Learning Security with RootMe / TryHackMe

-- an Android weather app (Pretty original, isn't it ?) in Kotlin...
+- an Android weather app (Pretty original, isn't it ?) in Kotlin... *Going on hold, changing project right now...
+Needs Localisation, preferences screen and proper navigation to be complete*
-- creating then hosting on a Raspberry PI my own SMTP server *and try to make it secured enough D:*

 ### I am currently planning to work on :
-- The [Odin Project](https://www.theodinproject.com/) (probably in Kotlin if I don't care... *grinning*) <- Probably the next one up after the weather app
 - A website using Kotlin/JS...
 - Doing a complete RogueLike